com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 - A changeset is a Patch if a typo is fixed.
 But this is up to the user.

+Another solution could be [Branch Based Versioning](https://simon-maxen.medium.com/branch-based-versioning-5ebf6ca2bccb).
+This way, a configuration file can be 'branched', and can be 'merged' when the user think it's fine.
+When merging, a newer version number can be added (can be done in combination with semantic versioning).
+This in indeed a fancy way of versioning, but it's too complex for our use cases.
+We don't see users branching a configuration file and saving it for a couple of days, before merging it.
+Besides, this kind of versioning isn't supported in BaseX out of the box so we have to create it ourselves.
+When comparing added value to effort, this isn't what we want.

 ## Tech Talk

 ### Points to remember